Ready to embark on a thrilling journey into the world of amateur blogging? Don’t let the initial overwhelm scare you.

 Although starting an amateur blog sounds like a monumental task, it can be fun.
 Amateur bloggers can be successful.
 They just need focus on a few important things that will help them reap massive results.

-Amateur Blogging Mistakes
+Blogging Mistakes to Avoid

-- Failing to define their niche.
+• Failing to define their niche.
 Before you write the first sentence in you first post, you need ask yourself three questions:

 Defining a niche will help you reach the right audience.
 This also makes it easier to monetize your amateur blog.

-- Ignoring keyword research.
+• Ignoring keyword research.
 There are many keyword tools online that will help you narrow down your topic so you can determine which audience you want to reach.

 keyword tool will allow you get important data.
 You can learn how many people are interested in your topic.
 Not only that you can see the exact terms they search for.

-- Not investing in a domain.
+• Not investing in a domain.
 Your domain is your identity on the web.
 It is where people will search for you.
 It is your own piece of the Internet.
 You need a domain.

 Pick a great domain that makes it easy for your audience to find you.

-- Choosing the wrong hosting There are many great free blogging platforms out there.
+• Choosing the wrong hosting There are many great free blogging platforms out there.
 But they can limit your potential for growth.

 However, as an amateur blogger you want to have total control over your blog content.
 So choose the best blog hosting platform.